 When planting garden plants, the proximity of a transmission line should be taken into account.
 The need for clearing can be avoided completely by choosing low-growing trees and bushes.
 Moreover, management of trees, such as regular cutting of branches and top, can help to avoid more extensive measures.
 More tips on how to

 Handling of border zone trees

 Trees in the border zones are cut down at intervals of 10 to 25 years.
-If trees in the border zone need to be felled, Fingrid aims to arrange a joint felling and sale for the trees.
-It is important to remember that logging close to a transmission line requires special professional skills, and landowners should not do this on their own.
+If trees in the border zone need to be felled, Fingrid arranges a joint felling and sale for the trees.
+It is important to remember that logging close to a transmission line requires special professional skills.

 Fingrid sends letters to landowners to notify them of tree management in border zones.
 Overheight trees in the border zones are cut down, or the tops of trees (2 to 4 metres) are sawn off by using helicopter sawing.
 Trees whose tops have been cut need not be immediately harvested.
 Decay in trees whose tops have been sawn off progresses so slowly that the landowner does not need to cut down these trees immediately, but they can be cut during the next harvesting.
 Trees in border zones whose tops have not been cut should also be harvested at the same time.